Lentil Potato Curry Patties

 - Cut the potatoes into large cubes and boil with salt, onion and garlic.
 Cutting the potatoes in cubes will help them cook faster and they will better absorb the flavor of the onion and garlic.

 - When the potatoes are ready, take them out of the water and let them cool.
-(Or if you are in a hurry, like I always am, put them in a strainer and place in a bowl with cold water for a few minutes.)

 - Add the cornstarch and water mix.
 This will help the patties “bind” and stay together when you put them in the pan.